Self-drive boats in the Rideau Canal region

 Two hundred and two kilometres (126 miles) of pure waterway pleasure and adventure for every fan of the outdoors awaits you!

-The boats are based at Smith Falls on the Rideau Canal, and Selley's Bay.
-You can cruise southwards to Kingston on the Ontario lakes or northwards to Ottowa.
+The boats are based at Smith Falls on the Rideau Canal and Selley's Bay.
+You can cruise southward to Kingston on the Ontario lakes or northward to Ottowa.

 From 2020, one-way cruises between the two bases are possible when cruising for one week.